Topics Map > Network Connectivity > Wired

 - Plug your network device that can use a web browser into the “DATA” port using an Ethernet cable.
 If you do not have one, ITS sells 10ft cables for $5 which is applied to your PASS account.
 During move-in, you may purchase a cable from the ITS student employee assigned to your hall, or you can stop by the Help Desk anytime during the year on the 1st floor of Karrmann Library to purchase one.

-2. On your wired device, navigate to any web browser.
+- On your wired device, navigate to any web browser.
 If the “NetReg” page does not appear automatically when launching your browser, navigate to the NetReg Registration page (if you enter www. before the URL, the page will fail to load).
 This website will guide you through registering your device on the network.

 3. Once you have registered your device, reboot/restart all routers and devices wired in.
 You should be connected to the network if you have waited 90 seconds after rebooting/restating.

-Connecting a gaming console or "smart device":
+Connecting a gaming console or "smart device"

-NOTES:If you are using your own wireless router, and it was used before coming to UW-Platteville, we recommend doing a factory reset as our network is set up much differently than most home/office networks.
-If you need help setting up a wireless router, please contact the ITS student employee in the building, or contact the ITS Help Desk during move in weekend.
+Notes for Move-In WeekIf you are using your own wireless router, and it was used before coming to UW-Platteville, we recommend doing a factory reset as our network is set up much differently than most home/office networks.
+If you need help setting up a wireless router, please contact the ITS student employee in the building during move-in weekend, or contact the ITS Help Desk.

 - If the "NetReg" page does not load, or is slow to load, please be patient and let the page load without refreshing.

-If after many attempts you are still unable to get into "NetReg," please contact the HelpDesk or the designated ITS student employee in your residence hall.
+If you need support for your wireless router, be sure to contact ITS during move-in week.
 Wireless routers are Level 3 support, which means they are allowed on the network but we cannot provide support for them and we cannot help diagnose problems outside of move–in week.
 To learn more about support levels, click here.